abhilash26/dont-drive-drowsy/README.md

 ## Application and use

 We are humans, we get tired and sleepy.
-There is one most important time that needs our undivided attention is the time when we are driving.
+There is one most important time that needs our undivided attention which is the time when we are driving.
 This application will detect if you are sleepy/drowsey and play an alarm sound to wake you up, simply and effectively.

 ## Configuration